Mustafa Barghouti: Gaza war

+In 2024, Barghouti said that he continues to believe in a peaceful political resolution to the conflict, where Palestinians are guaranteed national rights and Israel ends what Barghouti describes as its system of apartheid, occupation, and oppression.
+He argued that, "Apartheid, which Israel is conducting, and the system of racial discrimination will not provide solutions.
+Only a system where we are all equal — we and the Israelis — have equal rights, only then can [we] really have true peace and justice."
+In October 2024, in honor of President Jimmy Carter's 100th birthday, Barghouti authored an opinion piece in which he praised Carter for his "legacy of moral courage and clarity" and for his 2006 book, Palestine: Peace Not Apartheid.
+He wrote that, "As we celebrate and reflect on Carter’s life and legacy, let us amplify his call for the U.S. to be a genuine force for peace and justice around the world.
+Let us recognize, as Carter wanted, that peace in our Holy Land will only come when the rights and dignity of Palestinians are acknowledged and respected.
+Only then will we truly be able to honor his legacy and the values he stood for so bravely."

 Views

-Barghouti has consistently criticized the PLO and Palestinian Authority for corruption.
+Barghouti has criticized the PLO and Palestinian Authority for corruption.
 He supports non-violent resistance as the most effective means of overcoming Israeli occupation.
 According to a Reuters report, Barghouti "supports peace with Israel based on two states with a Palestinian state in all territory occupied by Israel in the 1967 Middle East war, a capital in Arab East Jerusalem and rights for refugees."
 He has indicated that recognition of a right of return is a must, but that this could likely be implemented in a way mutually acceptable to both sides.

 In a December 2008 article, Barghouti condemned the ongoing Israeli "state terror," in which, he charged, over "290 people have been murdered."
 He said it was "time to expose the myths that they [the Israelis] have created."
 For example, he rejected the claim that Israel had "ended the occupation of the Gaza Strip in 2005," accusing it of intensifying its "military aggression," carrying out "frequent raids and targeted assassinations," and imposing "a comprehensive siege on the Strip," forcing Gazans to live "on the edge of starvation and without the most basic necessities of human life" and causing "a humanitarian catastrophe."

-Barghouti has accused Fatah of damaging the Palestinian cause by engaging in militarization, by carrying out suicide attacks even as it condemns them, and by holding talks with the Israelis even as it condemns them.
-He has also said, in a 2005 interview, that Hamas, despite its radicalism, "should...be included in the democratic process, and invited to participate in elections," because "Violence, extremism, fundamentalism and suicide attacks are symptoms" of "occupation, oppression and injustice."

-In the same interview, he admitted to being in contact with Hamas leaders.
-"We talk to them, try to persuade them to do this, not that.
-Hamas is much more than a breeding ground for kamikazes.
-It maintains a highly developed social network, and provides many services in health, housing and education, even if it does exploit them for political ends."

-In December 2008, he dismissed the charge that Hamas had "violated the cease-fire and pulled out of it unilaterally," insisting that Hamas had "not carried out an unprovoked attack throughout the period of the cease-fire," while Israel had forced Gazans "to live like animals" and "killed 546 Palestinians, among them 76 children."
-He accused Israel of seeking, in its most recent actions, "to insure that casualties would be maximized and that the citizens of Gaza would be unprepared for their impending slaughter" and of using "war as an advertising showcase of its many instruments of death."
-He also denied that Israel had limited itself to military targets and that the violence in the region originated with the Palestinians, saying that the Israeli Occupation "has been and remains the root of violence between Israelis and Palestinians."